 - THL 352.
 Peace and Justice Issues (3) M A Christian approach to the basic ethical demands arising from being a citizen in the human family: the responsibility of nations and individuals to pursue, protect or establish peace; the imperative to seek justice in social and political structures.
 Current issues, e.g., war and peace, economic systems, environmental concern.
 Prerequisite: THL 101/190. - THL 353.
 Human Sexuality & Marriage (3) M A Christian understanding of human sexuality and the ethical imperative for personal responsibility and integrity in behavior; issues of pre-marital sex and homosexuality.
 Catholic theology of marriage as sacrament, issues of divorce and remarriage, impediments, requirements for marriage.
+Prerequisite: THL 101/190. - THL 354.
+Religion and International Politics (3) (W) M This course will explore the ambivalent role played by religion in global affairs: a source both of deadly conflicts and of acts of peacemaking.
+Particular themes include Islam in the international arena, religion and human rights, conceptions of world order, and United States foreign policy.
 Prerequisite: THL 101/190. - THL 363.
 American Religious History (3) (W) H A study of the principal developments of religious experience and religious thought in the history of America, along with consideration of their impact on American culture.
 Prerequisite: THL 101/190. - THL 385.
-Special Topics in Theology I (3) (D) This course satisfies the college-wide diversity requirement.
+Special Topics in Theology I (3) (D) This course satisfies the collegewide diversity requirement.
 Prerequisite: THL 101/190. - THL 386.
 Special Topics in Theology II (3) (W) This course is recognized as writing intensive.
 Prerequisite: THL 101/190. - THL 387.
 Special Topics in Theology III (3) (D,W) This course is writing intensive and also satisfies the college-wide diversity requirement.
 Prerequisite: THL 101/190. - THL 388.
 Special Topics in Theology IV (3) Content of this course will vary, to offer special areas of study which satisfy the theology core requirement.
 Prerequisite: THL 101/190. - THL 390.
 Honors Theology II: Major Themes (3) (W) An advanced seminar on a particular topic in religious studies (e.g., Catholicism, Christology, Gospels, Religion & Culture, World Religions), designed especially for Honors students.
 Prerequisite: THL 190. - THL 391.
 Honors Theology II: Major Themes (3) (D,W) A course designed for Honors students which has been previously approved for the Diversity designation.
 Prerequisite: THL 190.

-SPECIALIZED/ELECTIVE: UPPER-DIVISION COURSES
+SPECIALIZED/ELECTIVE: NON-CORE COURSES

-The following are sometimes taught as separate, independent courses, but most often are used to designate courses from the graduate program which are taken for undergraduate credit (with appropriate adjustments in assignments and expectations).
+The following courses do not ordinarily satisfy the core requirement in theology.
+They are sometimes taught as separate, independent courses, but most often are used to designate courses from the graduate program which are taken for undergraduate credit (with appropriate adjustments in assignments and expectations).

 - THL 421.
 Religious Education (3) P A study of both the theory and practice of religious education.
 This course is designed for educators who will work either in Catholic schools or in parish programs.
 Prerequisite: THL 101/190. - THL 425.
-Special Topics in Pastoral Theology (3) P This course will focus on a particular aspect of the theology of Church or ministry, including liturgical and catechetical topics.
-The course presumes familiarity with basic liturgical and pastoral theology.
-Prerequisite: THL 101/190. - THL 428.
-Liturgy, Art & Architecture (3) P A study of the development of the history and theology of Christian worship as embodied in art and architecture.
-Liturgical theology and practice will be examined through an investigation of sacred space.
-Prerequisite: THL 101/190.
+Special Topics in Pastoral Theology (3) P This course will focus on a particular aspect of the theology of Church or ministry, including liturgical and